smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In SQL Server, a filtered nonclustered index includes only a subset of rows from a table based on a specified `WHERE` clause.
 This makes the index smaller and more efficient because it only covers rows that meet the filtering criteria.
 This can significantly improve query performance and reduce storage requirements for large datasets with predictable patterns.

-🔹In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.
+In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.

 ```sql
 USE foo;